What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Perpetrators of all sorts look for easy targets.
 When someone is trying to take advantage or exploit someone else in any way, they know their own strength and abilities, and look for people who are weaker and more vulnerable than they are.

 To make it even easier, perpetrators attempt to keep secrets and isolate a targeted person away from loved ones who can help.
-When confronted, perpetrators may put up initial resistance such as shifting blame or making excuses, but will eventually back down and hide because they know they are in the wrong.
+When confronted, perpetrators may put up initial resistance such as shifting blame or making excuses, but will eventually be caught in their lies and back down and hide because they know they are in the wrong.

 Perpetrators/bullies are weak.
 In reality we are much stronger than their fraud.